airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

 ### bootNodes
 The **bootNodes** field is a list of strings of special format.
 For each of the bootnodes must write the corresponding string here.
-To do this, must first create a key file for each bootnode using **subkey**:
+To do this, first create a key file for each bootnode using **subkey**:
 ```
 $ ./subkey generate-node-key uploads/165.227.171.127/network/secret_ed25519
 12D3KooWBPq1fDLQC2iqQ4FpM2mUpiXjBRcb8ptk7tbaqr2B6HZN